Understanding Bunny DNS Monitoring

 • Ping - Ping will use an ICMP ping packet to monitor the availability of a record.
 During a test from one region, 4 packets are sent.
 For success, at least one packet needs to be successfully returned within 2500ms.

 • HTTP - HTTP monitoring will send HTTP requests to the configured IP on port 80 to determine if the record is available.
-The request needs to complete within 10 seconds, otherwise, the response is counted as a timeout.
+The request needs to complete within 10 seconds and the HTTP status code response must be a non 5xx response, otherwise the response is counted as a timeout.

 Can I set up alerts when an outage is detected?